brianshumate/vaultron/README.md

 export VAULT_ADDR="http://localhost:8200"
 ```

-Once you execute the above, you should be good to go!
+Once you execute the above in your current shell, you should be good to go!

 ### Vault is Orange/Failing in the Consul Web UI

 If you have not yet unsealed Vault, it is expected to appear as failing in the Consul UI.

-Unsealing Vault should solve that.
+Unsealing Vault should solve that for you!

 ### Something, Something — HA Problem!